villagertech/DOMObjects/README.md

 ## Properties
 Property management for a child generally should not be expensive.
-Adding, removing, setting, and getting can be easily achieved with the built-in methods `new_property`, `del_property`, `set_property`, and `get_property`.
+Adding, removing, setting, and getting can be easily achieved with the built-in methods `new_method`, `new_property`, `del_property`, `set_property`, `set_method`, and `get_property`.
 Properties have the special feature of referencing any kind of object type.
 They can be static or dynamic values.
 Like namespacing, the naming convention does not have to follow Python object name limitation.
 In the following example, both static and dynamic value types can be found.
 ```
     def demo_def(value):
         return 1+value

-    demo_list = ['1', '2', '3']

     ROOT.new_property("value", 1)
     ROOT.value